 In a blinding moment

-they are on us, a ferocious storm
+they are on us, a furious storm

-of bloodlust and wild eyes.
+of bloodlust with wild eyes.

-Our home is aflame
+Our home's aflame

-our children fall beneath hooves
+children fall beneath hooves

 from distant towns with strange names,